shengminp/SELF-EdiT/README.md

 In the following code, the values that can be used in {PROPERTY} are "drd2" and "qed".

-### Preprocess the raw dataset to binarized dataset and generate vocabulary.
+### Preprocess the raw dataset to binarized dataset and generate vocabulary

 ```
 python preprocess.py \